 Math minors, data science majors, and double majors: See an advisor about possible OBA 312 substitutions.

 Upper Division Electives and Concentrations

 Business administration majors are required to complete seven upper division business electives.
 It is possible to select elective courses in such a way that you earn a concentration in a specific area.
-Concentrations are available in entrepreneurship, finance, marketing, operations and business analytics, and sports business.
+Concentrations are available in accounting, entrepreneurship, finance, marketing, operations and business analytics, and sports business.
 Please note that concentrations are not documented by the University of Oregon and will not appear on a student's transcript or diploma.
 Students may indicate concentrations on their resume.